WILLIAM A. TORREY

 In 2016 he accepted a fifteen-month interim appointment as Chancellor of the University of Massachusetts, Dartmouth, where he focused on building the fundraising capacity of the institution, strengthening the admissions and enrollment efforts, encouraging the creation of a responsibility-centered budgeting system, and governance issues.

-His professional service has included terms on the Boards of the National Association of Independent Colleges and Universities (NAICU), the Association of Independent Colleges and Universities of Pennsylvania (AICUP), the Council for Advancement and Support of Education (CASE), The American Schools of Oriental Research (ASOR), and Columbia Gorge Community College.
+His professional service has included terms on the Boards of the National Association of Independent Colleges and Universities (NAICU), the Association of Independent Colleges and Universities of Pennsylvania (AICUP), the Council for Advancement and Support of Education (CASE), The American Schools of Oriental Research (ASOR), Columbia Gorge Community College, and the Yale Alumni Association Board of Governors.
 As a volunteer for CASE, he chaired the Summer Institute for Newcomers in Development, the Winter Institute for Senior Development Professionals, and conferences focused on Major Gifts fundraising, Stewardship, Ethics, and other topics in development in the United States, Canada, England, Taiwan, and Hong Kong.
 In 2002 he received CASE’s Crystal Apple for consistently high ratings as a speaker and teacher, and has led development workshops for presidents for the Association of Governing Boards (AGB).
 He has written widely on topics related to institutional advancement and higher education, including the chapter on “The President, the Alumni, and Fund-Raising” in Out in Front: The College President as the Face of the Institution (Lawrence Weill, ed.
 ACE Series on Higher Education) and the AGB handbook on institutional advancement.
 He also serves as a judge for the MacArthur Foundation's 100&Change grant program.

 Randy majored in archaeology at Yale (BA, 1970), from which he graduated magna cum laude, and earned his PhD in ancient history at the University of Pennsylvania (1980).
 He has taught undergraduate courses in ancient history at Penn, Colby, and Muhlenberg.